Meiting Garments logo mark

 Public website signal: Thread Logic's public website emphasizes embroidered logo apparel and online ordering for branded garments.

-Why it appears in this ranking: It helps buyers see the difference between embroidery catalog suppliers and full custom garment factories.
+Why it appears in this comparison: It helps buyers see the difference between embroidery catalog suppliers and full custom garment factories.
 Public reference used here: the company's own website.
 Buyers should verify all production terms directly before ordering.

 Best-fit buyer: Companies ordering embroidered uniforms, polos, caps, jackets, and branded apparel from existing product catalogs.